Anianias7/StarWars/README.md

 ## For backend

-Go to swapi-graph folder and run `npm run start`
+Go to swapi-graph folder and run `npm install`
-It is must do step to run backend which is needed for frontend to work.
+It is must do step for frontend to work.
 Backend is set to run on 9000 port.